Entente Canada – Québec

 A complete list of all projects funded within Quebec’s higher education sector can be found here.

 Quebec’s Ministry of Higher Education accepts project submissions from post-secondary institutions, CEGEPs and universities.

 At Dawson College, faculty and staff who have projects that meet the criteria for the grant are eligible to apply.

-These are only two examples of the types of projects that received funding from the ECQ.
+These are only some examples of the types of projects that received funding from the ECQ.